Hurstwood/PasswordCheck/README.md

 The video shows a Python implementation.
 I created this to allow family, friends, and anyone who doesn't know how to program the ability to check their password without submitting their password to a website.

-Type your password into the program, click the check button and it will check with haveibeenpwned's archive to see if your password has been reported as collectd.
+Type your password into the program, click the check button and it will check with haveibeenpwned's archive to see if your password has been reported as collected by a bad person in a website breach.

 You can choose whether your password is masked or in clear text as you type it in.